 If they are stored on your camera or phone itself, most stores should still be able to help you, provided your device is Bluetooth-enabled or you bring the USB cable – the lead which you use for connecting it to your computer.

 As for where to go, you may still find an independent photo printing service nearby.
-See www.ukcamera.com for a database of independent camera shops in the UK.
+See ukcamera.com for a database of independent camera shops in the UK.

-The vast majority of Snappy Snaps outlets are located in London and the South-East, with a limited number elsewhere.
-Meanwhile Dragons’ Den star Peter Jones has bought Jessops and is re-opening 30 stores, while the Kodak Express franchise can still be found on many High Streets.
+Meanwhile Dragons’ Den star Peter Jones bought Jessops in 2013 after it went into administration and re-opened 30 stores, while the Kodak Express franchise can still be found on many High Streets.
 Tesco offer a photographic counter in many stores.

 Photo kiosks for digital media are increasingly common in some chains.
 This can be a quick method of printing a few photos.